 The Tribe learned in 2012, that BNSF was running more than four times as many railcars daily then were permitted by the right-of-way easement agreement.
 In April 2015, the Tribe sued BNSF for violating the terms of an agreement allowing trains to cross its Reservation in Skagit County.

-The Swinomish Indian Tribal Community is represented by the TBS team of Chris Brain, Chase Alvord and Jessica Kamish.
+The Swinomish Indian Tribal Community is represented by the TBS team of Chris Brain and Chase Alvord.
 For more information on the Swinomish Indian Tribal Community, click here.